OSHA crane maintenance standards

 There’s no argument that preventive maintenance—conducted in accordance with the manufacturer’s recommendations—is essential to promoting overhead crane safety.
 This section of the standard furthers the case for preventive maintenance by outlining safe, proper preventive maintenance procedures that minimize interference with operation of cranes that are still in use.

 This section also defines what must be done before equipment is returned to service, following inspections and maintenance.
-The service technicians of Konecranes, the world’s leading crane service provider, are well-versed and experienced in these procedures for all makes of overhead cranes.
+Konecranes service technicians are well-versed and experienced in these procedures for all makes of overhead cranes.

 OSHA 1910.179 Overhead & Gantry Cranes Regulations